millycakes/final-project/README.md

 ### Emily
-* (3 points) Integrate user authentication
+* (4 points) Firebase user authentication
-    * We're going to be using Firebase for user authentication.
-Firebase will handle creating and storing the user's email and passwords, and we will use a custom backend with MongoDB.
+    * We used Firebase for user authentication.
+Firebase handled creating and storing the user's email and passwords, and we used a custom backend with MongoDB.
+We used Firebase's authentication key to verify that the user is a valid user stored in Firebase's user base.
-    * When testing out the app, you can either create your own account or use a test user account that will be provided here: ****
-* (3 points) Recommendation Algorithm
+* (2 points) Axios
-    * We're going to be implementing a recommendation algorithm that recommends to the user challenges based on their survey preferences.
-We're not sure how complex we want it to be yet (and whether or not AI will be used in the recommendation).
-The number of points assigned here might be adjusted later on based on how complex the algorithm is.
+    * We used Axios in our project to enable communication between both frontend and backend.
+Both GET and POST requests were done via Axios.
 * (2 points) React Native
     * We will be learning React Native (and potentially Firebase) to create the frontend and the storage database.
 While React and React Native share some similarities, it is still a completely different language.
 We also need to use React Native to provide support for iOS and Android.
 If we use Firebase, we will have to learn how to integrate it into the app and potentially learn how to use its cloud messaging systems.